 On 1 July 1975 the Government of Western Australia combined the State Electricity Commission and the Fuel and Power Commission to form a new organisation known as the State Energy Commission of Western Australia.
-The new Commission is specifically charged with the responsibility for ensuring the effective and efficient utilisation of this State's energy resources and for providing its people with economical and reliable supplies of electricity and gas.
+The new Commission is specifically charged with the responsibility for ensuring the effective and efficient utilisation of the State's energy resources and for providing its people with economical and reliable supplies of electricity and gas.

-The Commission operates coal-burning power stations at East Perth, South Fremantle, Bunbury and Muja and an oil and gas burning station at Kwinana.
-A small hydro-electric station is situated at Wellington Dam near Collie and at Geraldton there is a gas turbine generating plant.
-A uniform tariff electricity supply is provided from these stations through an interconnected grid system to the Metropolitan Area, the South-West and Great Southern Areas, including an area extending eastward to Kollyanobbing and northwards as far as Ajana beyond Northampton.
-The Commission also owns and operates diesel power stations at Port Hedland, Halls Creek, Roebourne, Kununurra, Esperance and Onslow.
+The Commission operates coal-burning power stations at East Perth, South Fremantle, Bunbury and Muja and an oil-burning station at Kwinana.
+A small hydro-electric station is situated at Wellington Dam near Collie and there is a gas turbine generating plant at Geraldton.
+A uniform tariff electricity supply is provided from these stations through an interconnected grid system to the Metropolitan Area and the South-West and Great Southern Areas, including an area extending eastward to Koollyanobbing and northwards as far as Binnu beyond Northampton.
+The Commission also owns and operates diesel power stations at Esperance, Fitzroy Crossing, Halls Creek, Kununurra, Onslow, Port Hedland and Roebourne.

-Small electricity supply systems too remote to be connected to the grid system or supplied from the Commission owned diesel stations are still controlled by local government authorities and are being absorbed in a leasing arrangement whereby the local generating plant and distribution system is operated by the Commission under an arrangement known as the Country Town's Assistance Scheme.
+Small electricity supply systems too remote to be connected to the grid system or supplied from the Commission-owned diesel stations are still controlled by local government authorities and are being absorbed in a leasing arrangement whereby the local generating plant and distribution system is operated by the Commission under an arrangement known as the Country Town's Assistance Scheme.
 Under the scheme, the Commission undertakes to operate, maintain, replace or upgrade plant and supply equipment as necessary.
-At the present time there are twenty-six country towns supplied under the provisions of the Country Towns' Assistance Scheme.

-Natural gas is reticulated in most areas of the Perth metropolitan region and in Pinjarra, whilst simulated natural gas (SNG) is reticulated in the Bunbury area and tempered liquified petroleum gas (TLP) in Albany.
+At the present time there are 31 country towns supplied under the provisions of the Country Towns' Assistance Scheme.
+Natural gas is reticulated in most areas of the Perth metropolitan region and in Pinjarra, simulated natural gas (SNG) is reticulated in the Bunbury area, and tempered liquified petroleum gas (TLP) is reticulated in Albany.

-Some details of the Commission's activities for the year ending June 1975 are: Number of electricity consumer accounts 317,069 and 62,284 gas consumer accounts; electricity generated 3,564 million kWh; gas sold 776,569,000 units; fuel used for electricity generation 1,709,000 tonnes of coal, 186,000 tonnes of fuel oil, and 26,389,000 litres of diese! fuel.
+Some details of the Commission's activities for the year ending June 1976 (1977) are: Number of electricity consumer accounts, 335,000 (395,000) and gas consumer accounts, 68,000 (76,000); electricity generated 3,906 (4,244) GWh; gas sold 833,389,000 (854,100,000) units; fuel used for electricity generation 1,971,000 (2,088,000) tonnes of coal, 163,400 (196,000) tonnes of fuel oil, and 39,729,000 (52,670,000) litres of diesel fuel.

-Sales for the year ending 30 June 1975, compared with those for the preceding year, show an increase of 6.57 per cent for electricity and 27.0 per cent for gas.
+Sales for the year ending 30 June 1976 (1977)^{}, compared with those for the preceding year, show an increase of 9.2(7.6) per cent for electricity and 7.3(2.4) per cent for gas.